Biotech

 Source: Altimmune

-Would Pfizer GLP-1 drug be successful and reach $1B-$10B in sales, this could represent in a few years royalties worth 10-100% of Sosei's current market capitalization.
+Would Pfizer GLP-1 drug be successful and reach $1B-$10B in sales?
+In a few years, this could represent royalties worth 10-100% of Sosei's current market capitalization.

 This financial stability might make Sosei a safer proposition than Altimmune for a high payout in case of drug development success, even if likely a less large growth compared to current market capitalization as well.

-Amgen Inc. (AMGN)
+5. Amgen Inc.

 A giant in biotechnology, Amgen is a company we covered in “5 Best Biotech Stocks To Watch (May 2023)”.
-It nevertheless got caught lagging behind its competitors more focused on metabolism and diabetes when it come to potential obesity treatments.
+It nevertheless got caught lagging behind its competitors, more focused on metabolism and diabetes when it come to potential obesity treatments.

 AMG 133’s unique advantage would be a long half-life, with a dosage every 4 weeks instead of the required weekly treatment of Wegovy.

-Phase 1 results arrived in December 2022, showing a weight loss of 14.5% of bodyweight.
+Phase 1 results arrived in December 2022, showing a weight loss of 14.5% of body weight.
 Phase 2 should be starting in early 2023.

-Structure Therapeutics Inc. (GPCR)
+6. Structure Therapeutics Inc.

-Only publicly listed in a very recent IPO in February 2023, Structure Therapeutics is working on a phase 1b trial for a GLP-1 drug, and pre-clinical for a GLP-1 + GIPR drug.
+Only publicly listed in a very recent IPO in February 2023, Structure Therapeutics is working on a phase 1b trial for a GLP-1 drug and a pre-clinical for a GLP-1 + GIPR drug.
 Phase 2a studies are expected in the second half of 2023.
 The company is based in Shanghai and San Francisco.

 This seems to be a very science-driven company and team.
 The company is focused like Sosei on GPCRs, using structure analysis and AI + machine learning (ML) to find new drug candidates.